messaginghub/pooled-jms/README.md

 This project was forked from the ActiveMQ JMS Pool and enhanced to provide JMS 2.0 functionality.

+Following the 3.0 release this project has transitioned to the Jakarta JMS API.
+For those still using JMS 2.0 or 1.1 based clients the previous 2.x release series should be used.

 Below are some quick pointers you might find useful.

 ## Using the PooledJMS library